 Include full reports on methodological details.
 Specifically, this concerns acoustic manipulations that target voice naturalness, measurements (i.e. rating scales used to assess naturalness impressions), instructions to raters, and reports on reliability.
 For synthetic voices, be as specific as possible on synthesis methods, toolboxes and their settings, as well as any additional processing you applied.

 Wherever possible, provide stimulus examples.
-This is important because readers may have a clear idea how a male vs. female voice sounds or how an angry voice differs from a happy one, but their imagination of an (un)-natural or synthetic voice could be quite vague and differ tremendously from the actual audio material.
-Often, direct auditory impression can be complementary to, and more insightful than, a list of acoustic measures and descriptions.
+This is important because readers may have a clear idea of how a male vs. female voice sounds or how an angry voice differs from a happy one, but their imagination of an (un)-natural or synthetic voice could be quite vague and differ tremendously from the actual audio material.
+Often, direct auditory impressions can be complementary to, and more insightful than, a list of acoustic measures and descriptions.
 In some cases (i.e. when very different synthesis methods were used), differences in audio material may offer a straightforward explanation for different empirical outcomes.

 Communicate findings inclusively enough for readerships from diverse backgrounds.
 Provide explicit definitions (e.g. for terms like “prosody”, “dysarthria”, or “anthropomorphism”), avoid technical jargon including abbreviations unfamiliar to other fields (e.g. synthesis algorithms, machine learning approaches, or acoustic measures), adopt scientific standards from other fields where appropriate, and discuss findings against the wider interdisciplinary literature (i.e. linking insights into pathological voices to synthetic ones and vice versa).

-Quantify naturalness, whenever it could have important implications for ecological validity of the stimulus material, even when naturalness is not the primary focus of the study.
+Quantify naturalness whenever it could have important implications for the ecological validity of the stimulus material, even when naturalness is not the primary focus of the study.
 This is especially important when using acoustic manipulations which could have unintended side effects on perceived naturalness [74,116].

 Glossary: